 “Mr. Searles was a recluse.
 He was especially shy with women and was what might be called a woman hater.
 He spoke disrespectfully of women, not wanting them to be around him at all. “

 Walker, they charged, had cooked up the will to steal Searles’ money.
 Searles’ body was exhumed and tested to determine if Walker had poisoned him.
 And Victor’s lawyers unearthed Angelo Ellison.

-Ellison was a young elevator operator who had accepted Edward Searles’ offer to become his companion.
+Ellison, a young elevator operator, had accepted Edward Searles’ offer to become his companion.
 Searles had showered clothes and gifts on Ellison and even tried to influence the military to keep the boy out of World War I. He was hiding in the Catskills when Victor’s lawyers found him, giving ammunition for Victor’s lawsuit.

 Walker settled the suit and gave Victor $4.5 million rather than drag the matter through the court.
 He came out of it a millionaire many times over, though he never altered his modest lifestyle.

 Today, some of Edward Searles' creations still stand.
 His mansion in Methuen was torn down in 1930, but his Windham, N.H., Searle’s Castle is operating as an events facility.
 His Great Barrington mansion is a private school.
 The Searles High School in Methuen now houses municipal offices.
 And at Bowdoin College, Searles Science Building still serves students today.

 This story about Edward Searles was updated n 2018.
 If you enjoyed reading about his mansions, you may also want to read about Henry Vaughan here.